Board of Directors

 Luis Mendoza is originally from Michoacan, Mexico.
 He moved to Oregon when he was 15 and received a GED from University of Oregon.
 As a native of Mexico, English is his second language.
 As a migrant worker, he worked in the fields picking berries.
 He also worked in plant nurseries, canneries, seed companies, and construction.
 Luis started his career in manufacturing.
 He went from not knowing anything, to becoming a Mechanical Engineer, in the course of 17 years.
 He learned new skills, moved to different departmental positions, becoming the lead.
 He managed people from different backgrounds, all without a degree.
 He became involved with Capital Community Media, formally known as CCTV, in 2015 as a volunteer.
 Within a month, he was creating a Spanish show with his wife, where they interviewed local community leaders, politicians, doctors, singers, actors, artists, teachers and more.
 Eventually, they created another show where they had local Hispanic musicians come and share their music.
 In 2016, Luis was hired by CCTV as the Community Facilitator and just recently celebrated his seventh anniversary.
 His job includes teaching classes to help people develop a show from beginning to end, working with them side by side until they feel confident to do it on their own.
 Luis has also worked with youth that are in correctional facilities, to learn video and audio while sharing his personal story, to help them believe they can accomplish anything they want; that if he can do it, they can do it.
 Luis is currently the treasurer for the Northwest Region of the Alliance for Community Media.
 His goal is to become an Executive Director in the future, to keep helping the Community he is in, and to be a role model to someone.

-Melissa Salazar – Member
+Melissa Salazar – Vice Chair

 she/her